 Chemical analyses of Uvarovite samples presented in Deer, Howie and Zussman's 1982 book Orthosilicates indicate that Uvarovite compositions can fall anywhere along the Grossular-Uvarovite join between 50% and 91% Uvarovite.
-Some Uvarovite specimens were shown to have high Pyrope content, while others had higher Andradite content.
+Some Uvarovite specimens were shown by DHZ to have high Pyrope content, while others had higher Andradite content.

-Those researchers (D,H & Z) also indicate that some mineral specimens referred to as Uvarovite are actually high-chromium Grossulars that have Grossular as the primary component.
+Those DHZ researchers also indicate that some mineral specimens referred to as Uvarovite are actually high-chromium Grossulars that have Grossular as the primary component.
 Like Uvarovites, they could be referred to as Gruvites.
 Such unusual Gruvite Grossulars would have their RIMS graph points within the Grossular tri-section of the Ugrandite ternary along the Grossular-Uvarovite join, with Uvarovite comprising less than 50% of the total composition.
 No Gruvite Grossular Garnet gems have been encountered in our study of Garnets.

 It might seem unlikely that a gemstone with such high iron content as Andradite could be near-colorless, but this is another example of how iron in the valence state of Fe3+ is by itself a weak chromophore.
 The iron in the near-colorless gem (left) is visible only as a very pale yellowish green.
 We have not encountered any Demantoid Garnets with so little color.
-The palest Demantoid that we have tested is shown below right.
+The Demantoid with the lightest color that we have tested is shown below right.
 This tiny light green gem was mined in Quebec, Canada, and derives its pale color primarily from iron (Fe3+).
 It has the lowest Andradite content of all Andradites tested, with a compostiion of 69% Andradite and 31% Grossular.